Dimitri Djollo

-Dimitri Djollo (born 5 May 1988) is a Dutch footballer who played for Dutch Eerste Divisie club TOP Oss during the 2007–10 seasons.
-He has since embarked on a career in amateur football.
+Dimitri Djollo (born 5 May 1988) is a Dutch retired footballer who played for Dutch Eerste Divisie club TOP Oss during the 2007–10 seasons.
+He then embarked on a career in amateur football.

 Club career

 Born in Ivory Coast, Djollo came to Holland aged 6 and began playing football with SV Geinoord before signing with FC Utrecht's youth team.
 Djollo made his professional debut with TOP Oss and after three seasons with the club, he joined GVVV in 2010.

 He later played for Sportlust '46 and Sparta Nijkerk and in summer 2015, Djollo left Sparta Nijkerk for fellow amateur side SDC Putten.
+Djollo finished his career at first club Geinoord in 2018.